andre-wojtowicz/jhu-data-science/README.md

 # Data Science - Coursera Specialization

-Here are some of my solutions from Coursera specialization [Data Science](https://www.coursera.org/specializations/jhu-data-science) by Johns Hopkins University in 2015:
+Here are some of my R solutions for courses in [Data Science](https://www.coursera.org/specializations/jhu-data-science) specialization by Johns Hopkins University on Coursera in 2015:

  * Exploratory Data Analysis,
  * Reproducible Research,